Garage Sale Mystery: Background

 The series started as an adaptation of the novel Garage Sale Stalker by Suzi Weinert, although the screenplay for the first, and subsequent films, differs substantially from the novel and its sequels.
 The series were influenced by Agatha Christie, with several references to the famous mystery author.

 Broadcast

 The first film in the series premiered in the USA on the Hallmark Channel, with subsequent films premiering on the Hallmark Movies & Mysteries Channel.

 In Canada, the films air on Bravo.
 In the UK, they have been broadcast on Channel 5 and in South Africa on eMovies HD.

 Cancellation

-The series was cancelled after Hallmark Movies & Mysteries parent company Crown Media Holdings said that Loughlin would have no further involvement in any Crown Media projects.
 On March 14, 2019, Loughlin was terminated from Hallmark due to her involvement and indictment in the 2019 college admissions bribery scandal.
-At the time of Loughlin's arrest, the 16th film in the series, Search & Seized, was completed and the 17th, Three Little Murders, was in production, with one week of filming left.
+It was not until April 2019 that Search & Seized was released, and until April 2020 that Three Little Murders was released.

+The series concluded with the release of Three Little Murders.